caps-tum/autopin-plus/Configuration.md

       - value (```float```)

         The raw value of the specified performance monitor for the specified thread at the specified time.

-    The first three fields are guaranteed to form an unique identifier, i.e. no two data points will have an identical value in all three fields.

   - ```stdout```, ```stderr```